 As it is a holy place of worship you must dress appropriately.
 If required, women will be loaned an abaya to cover themselves up with as they must be covered from their wrists to their ankles, as well as have their hair covered.

 Sheikh Zayed Mosque is open daily from 9 am until 10 pm except on Fridays.
 Friday is the holy day in Islam so opening times on a Friday are from 4.30 pm-10 pm.
 It is free for tourists to visit and it does get pretty busy here so arrive first thing to avoid the crowds as much as possible.
 At night time it is lit up beautifully so it is also nice to visit just after sunset.
+You can read my guide on taking great photographs at the mosque here.

 Across from Sheikh Zayed Mosque is Wahat al Karama park – head here for a fabulous view of the mosque.
 There are very few people here even during sunset.